subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/README.md

 ## Platform Context

-This project is delivered with **Databricks Free Edition** and **Fabric Trial**.
+This project targets **Azure Databricks Premium Trial** (14 days of DBUs) and **Microsoft Fabric Trial**.
-Free tiers impose limitations (manual exports, no ADLS Gen2, limited governance),
+If trials aren't available, you can still follow along using Databricks Free Edition and Fabric Free (F2) with some constraints.
-but they still allow us to demonstrate the **end-to-end integration** between Databricks (pipelines, MLflow) and Fabric (Lakehouse, Direct Lake, Power BI).
+Either path demonstrates the **end-to-end integration** between Databricks (pipelines, MLflow) and Fabric (Lakehouse, Direct Lake, Power BI).

 In a production environment, this would be automated and governed using:
 - **Databricks Premium/Enterprise**: Delta Live Tables, Unity Catalog, Workflows, Jobs.